Welcome to today's edition of the Rush 24-7 podcast.

 Well, no, I don't read it, but I saw it on Drudge.

-It's a top item on the Drudge Report.
+It's the top item on the Drudge Report.

-The Palm Beach Post says that the Florida legislature has given the Palm Beach County Sheriff one million dollars for a new violence prevention unit aimed at preventing tragedies like Newton, Newtown, and uh Aurora Colorado, the gun events.
+The Palm Beach Post says that the Florida legislature has given the Palm Beach County sheriff $1 million for a new violence prevention unit aimed at preventing tragedies like Newton, Newtown, and Aurora, Colorado, the gun events.

 The article says that the sheriff is readying a hotline and is planning public service announcements to encourage local citizens to report their neighbors or their friends or family members if they fear they could harm themselves or others.